SaikrishnaReddy1919/solidity-cryptozombies/README.md

   }

-  // Now you can start your app & access web3js freely: startApp()
+  // Now you can start your app & access web3js freely: startApp();

-})
+});
 ```

 You can use this boilerplate code in all the apps you create in order to require users to have Metamask to use your DApp.

->Note: There are other private key management programs your users might be using besides MetaMask, such as the web browser Mist.
+> Note: There are other private key management programs your users might be using besides MetaMask, such as the web browser Mist.
 However, they all implement a common pattern of injecting the variable web3, so the method we describe here for detecting the user's web3 provider will work for these as well.

 <hr>

 ## Talking to Contracts

 Now that we've initialized Web3.js with MetaMask's Web3 provider, let's set it up to talk to our smart contract.

 Web3.js will need 2 things to talk to your contract: its address and its ABI.

 ### Contract Address

 After you finish writing your smart contract, you will compile it and deploy it to Ethereum.
 We're going to cover deployment in the next lesson, but since that's quite a different process from writing code, we've decided to go out of order and cover Web3.js first.

 After you deploy your contract, it gets a fixed address on Ethereum where it will live forever.
 If you recall from Lesson 2, the address of the CryptoKitties contract on Ethereum mainnet is 0x06012c8cf97BEaD5deAe237070F9587f8E7A266d.